 So now that we have the basics out of the way, the question becomes how do you write them?
 I know that for many of you, the thought of sitting down to write something is like a punch in the gut.
 You’re not a writer.
 You’re not a “word” person.
 I get it.
 I know that for many people, sitting down to force words together is like putting together oil & water.
 It just isn’t a good mix.
 Well, even if you don’t gravitate towards the art of word-smithing, a few simple principles will get you on the way to having great content for your listener, which will result in more dedicated listeners & hopefully, at higher numbers.

 This is by far the most important to nail.
 All you are doing is offering your listener a preview of the episode.
 You don’t need to write a novella.
 Oppositely, you also don’t want to leave them high & dry without any idea of what they should expect.
 A few quick sentences is not enough.
 So, what’s the sweet spot?
 A great guideline is about 200-400 words of content for them to digest & know what they are listening to.
 Anything less is simply a description.
 Anything more will bore your listeners & likely turn them away.

 It should go without saying that the content of your show notes should be relevant to the episode.
 Now obviously you are not going to include information about a different episode or something altogether unrelated.
 Duh.
 But the point is that it needs to be a clear synopsis of the main points & content of your episode.
 If you go off on a tangent in the dialogue of your episode that’s not relevant to the main point, don’t spend much time harping on it in your show notes.
 Likewise, make sure you do include the highlights & main points of the conversation to help your listeners know what they have to look forward to & paint the picture in a clear way for them.

 Think outside the (text) box.
 Put external links in your show notes for your guest’s bio or website.
 Promote their social media handles & hashtags.
 Put links to any topics you discuss for people to read up about when they’re able.
 The more outside links you put, the more engaging your show notes will be!

 Enough of the dry theory.
 Let’s get practical!
 What should they look like?
-Well because they are an expression of your brand you can certainly adapt them to your own liking, but below is an example of some show notes from a member of the Resonate family, Arleigh with the Shift Up podcast:
+Well because they are an expression of your brand you can certainly adapt them to your own liking, but below is an example of some show notes from a member of the Resonate family, Arleigh with the Shift Up podcast.

 But we realize not everyone is able to take the time, or perhaps, muster up the desire, to handle these alone.
 Remember that the Resonate team can help write show notes for you.
 Let our creative team help you compile the show notes for your podcast as a stand-alone service or as an add-on to our other post-production services.
 We are helping podcasters just like you unlock more potential & gain more listeners through show note assembly for their podcast episodes.
 It’s an easy way to get the professional exposure for your brand & your podcast that you’re looking for.
 Schedule a call with our team to learn more today.